bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 If the result of the request is larger than this and is a JSON response, you can try reducing it with a `ResultSelector`.

-I quickly hit this limit with EVE Online's market endpoints that can return up to 50 MB over more than 300 pages for the largest market.
+I hit this limit with EVE Online's market endpoints that can return up to 50 MB over more than 300 pages for the largest market.

 ### Debugging